Frequently Asked Questions about GL.iNet KVM¶

 Q3.
 How do I access the GL.iNet KVM and the controlled device?

 A3.
-There are three ways to access the GL.iNet KVM and the controlled device:
+There are four ways to access the GL.iNet KVM and the controlled device:

 Q4.
 Do I need to open ports (exposed to WAN) for GL.iNet KVM to achieve remote access?